Adding a failover group

 To view your failover groups, click the Failover Groups link on your Dashboard page.
 To add a new failover group, click the + button:

-You are then be able to select a Primary and a Backup stack for your failover group.
+You are then be able to select a Primary and a Backup application for your failover group.
 Once you have a failover group, add a CNAME record in your DNS provider dashboard that points at the address provided.

-- You don’t need to select any stacks for your failover group.
+- You don’t need to select any applications for your failover group.
 This allows you to reserve the address provided for future use.
 This is particularly useful when you want to keep address the same.

 - Once you delete a failover group, the DNS record for it is permanently deleted and you won’t be able to get the same address back.